iamvictorli/pern-starter/README.md

 # pern-starter
-(PERN) Postgres Express React/Redux/React-Router-DOM Node stack boilerplate
+(PERN) Postgres Express React/Redux/React-Router-DOM Node stack boilerplate using yarn workspaces.

 Basic Startup to get up and running with PERN Stack with no configuration using [create-react-app](https://github.com/facebookincubator/create-react-app).

-Babel and ESLint is also included with this build.
+Babel, ESLint, Prettier, pg, Jest, Supertest, Enzyme is also included with this build.

-[Massive.js](https://dmfay.github.io/massive-js/) to query Postgres database.

 Easy Heroku deployment with Heroku Postgres.
 [Example](http://pern.herokuapp.com/) with this repo.